Author Archives: bobbyofbrunei

 Found this instead, a Bluetooth receiver, still requires aux, and the receiver occasionally requires recharging, but it beats the mess of an auxillary cable.

 An interesting movie with interesting unexpected plot twists.
-I’m a time when some movies have become predictable.
+In a time when some movies have become predictable.
 This breaks the mold by playing us along on those expectations and twists it around.

-The trailer and synopsis gives you a hint on those predictable sorry lines.
+The trailer and synopsis gives you a hint on those predictable story lines.
 But the movie reveals that it is more twisted then we could ever imagine.

 Michael Pena breaks his stereotype in this movie and performs very well.

 My grandmother on my mother side passed away today.
 According to my mom she died at the age of 90 years.
 My grandmother wasn’t a Muslim, so the customs and traditions are different to what I am used to, my grandfather died about 10 years ago, I have a vague memory of the rituals.
 What I do remember that was interesting was he was buried in his best clothes and his belongings and a few items were buried with him.

 My grandmother’s body will be kept at her home a few days before being buried.
 Giving a chance for relatives from afar to visit her.
 As we arrived my mother sat beside her mother’s body and cried.
 In islamic and malay culture it is generally not acceptable to wail aloud for the dead nor shed tears, but in this culture it was allowed.

 My stepfather tried to calm her down, while my aunts comforted her.
 Interestingly I had a glimpse of what it would be like if it was my mother that died and I was the one on the side.
 My only regret was we haven’t visited my grandmother as frequent as I would like, and even as last week we heard the news she was sick, my sisters and I couldn’t find the time to visit her in Limbang.
 I was actually thinking this saturday was the only time I could, unfortunately today was the day that she had passed.